MicrosoftDocs/azure-docs/articles/cosmos-db/synapse-link-power-bi.md

 ms.author: acomet
 ---

-# Use Power BI and Synapse SQL serverless to analyze Azure Cosmos DB data with Synapse Link (preview)
+# Use Power BI and Serverless SQL pool in Azure Synapse Analytics to analyze Azure Cosmos DB data with Synapse Link (preview)

-In this article, you learn how to build a Synapse SQL serverless(which, was previously referred to as **SQL on-demand**) database and views over Synapse Link for Azure Cosmos DB.
+In this article, you learn how to build a serverless SQL pool database and views over Synapse Link for Azure Cosmos DB.
 You will query the Azure Cosmos containers and then build a model with Power BI over those views to reflect that query.

 > [!NOTE]
 > Using the Azure Cosmos DB analytic store with Synapse SQL serverless is currently under gated preview.
 To request access, reach out to the [Azure Cosmos DB team](mailto:cosmosdbsynapselink@microsoft.com).